 Exercises usually begin with mobility and isometric (static) contractions.
 You then progress to exercises with resistance bands and finally more functional plyometric exercises before going back to full training.

-Mobility or range of motion exercises which can be used in the early stages of a rehab program for a medial cartilage meniscus injury to increase the range of motion at the joint.
+Mobility or range of motion exercises that can be used in the early stages of a rehab program for a medial cartilage meniscus injury to increase the range of motion at the joint.

 Lying on the back, one knee is bent upwards whilst sliding the foot along the ground.
 Slide the heel up as far as possible towards the buttocks.
 In the early phases of recovery, it may only be possible to bend the knee as little as 30 degrees.

 Exercises should always be done pain-free.
-Isometric exercise scan often begins immediately as there is no movement of the knee joint.
-As the injury heals and pain allows more dynamic exercises such as squats and lunges can be done.
+Isometric exercise can often begin immediately as there is no movement of the knee joint.
+As the injury heals and the pain allows more dynamic exercises such as squats and lunges can be done.